SLNO

 Why is Soleno Therapeutics stock so far below analyst price targets?

 The stock trades at $39.49, well below the $105 consensus target and even below Oppenheimer's recently reduced $80 target.
-The disconnect stems from investor concern that the Vykat XR launch in the US is ramping more slowly than Wall Street originally modeled.
-However, the company is already generating $190 million in trailing revenue with 98.6% gross margins and positive free cash flow, suggesting the market may be overreacting to launch timing rather than reflecting a fundamental problem.
+Investors are worried that the Vykat XR launch in the US is ramping more slowly than Wall Street originally modeled.
+But the company is already generating $190 million in trailing revenue with 98.6% gross margins and positive free cash flow — signs that the market is overreacting to launch timing rather than pricing in a fundamental problem.

 What is the reported Neurocrine acquisition of Soleno Therapeutics?

 Market reports indicate Neurocrine Biosciences is nearing a roughly $2.5 billion deal to acquire Soleno Therapeutics.
-At that valuation, shareholders would receive approximately $46-50 per share, a meaningful premium over the current $39.49 price.
-No formal agreement has been announced, and deal terms could change or the acquisition could fall through entirely.
+At that valuation, shareholders would receive approximately $46-50 per share, a clear premium over the current $39.49 price.
+No formal agreement has been announced.
+Deal terms could change, or the acquisition could fall through entirely.

 What is Vykat XR and why does the launch ramp matter?

-Vykat XR is the first targeted therapy approved for hyperphagia, the dangerous and uncontrollable hunger associated with Prader-Willi syndrome, a rare genetic condition.
+Vykat XR is the first targeted therapy approved for hyperphagia — the dangerous and uncontrollable hunger tied to Prader-Willi syndrome, a rare genetic condition.
 The launch ramp matters because analyst price targets are built on assumptions about how quickly the drug reaches patients.
-Slower early prescriptions have caused some analysts to reduce their peak sales estimates, though Oppenheimer still expects Soleno to beat 2026 sales expectations despite the slower initial trajectory.
+Slower early prescriptions have caused some analysts to cut their peak sales estimates, though Oppenheimer still expects Soleno to beat 2026 sales expectations despite the slower initial trajectory.

 Is Soleno Therapeutics profitable?

 Yes, on a trailing basis.
 Soleno generates $48 million in free cash flow with 98.6% gross margins on $190 million in revenue.
-The company's earnings trajectory has improved dramatically, going from a $0.95 per share loss four quarters ago to a $0.47 per share profit two quarters ago, beating estimates by 713% in its most recent comparable quarter.
+The company's earnings trajectory has improved sharply — from a $0.95 per share loss four quarters ago to a $0.47 per share profit two quarters ago, beating estimates by 713% in its most recent comparable quarter.

 What would need to happen for Soleno stock to decline further from here?

-The stock at current levels already prices in significant pessimism.
-For further downside, you would need both the Neurocrine acquisition to fall apart and Vykat XR prescription growth to stall or decline over multiple quarters.
-That combination would suggest the addressable Prader-Willi patient population is structurally smaller than modeled, not just slower to reach, which would force analysts to cut their peak sales estimates more aggressively.
+The stock at current levels already prices in heavy pessimism.
+For further downside, two things would need to happen together: the Neurocrine acquisition falls apart, and Vykat XR prescription growth stalls or declines over multiple quarters.
+That combination would suggest the addressable Prader-Willi patient population is structurally smaller than modeled — not just slower to reach — forcing analysts to cut peak sales estimates more aggressively.